Zumwalt-class destroyer: Peripheral Vertical Launch System

-The Mk 57 Peripheral Vertical Launch System (PVLS) is an attempt to avoid intrusion into the prized center space of the hull while reducing the risk of loss of the entire missile battery or the ship in a magazine explosion.
+The Mk 57 Peripheral Vertical Launch System (PVLS) is a missile launch system designed to avoid intrusions into the prized center space of the hull while reducing the risk of loss of the entire missile battery or the ship in a magazine explosion.
 The system consists of pods of VLS cells distributed around the ship's outer shell, with a thin steel outer shell and a thick inner shell.
 The design of the PVLS directs the force of any explosion outward rather than into the ship.
 Additionally, this design reduces the loss of missile capacity to only the affected pod.

 Aircraft and boat features

 Two spots are available on a large aviation deck with a hangar capable of housing two full-size SH-60 helicopters.
 Boats are handled within a stern-mounted boat hangar with a ramp.
 The boat hangar's stern location meets high sea state requirements for boat operations.